BiCroLab/iFISH-probe-design/index.md

-**iFISH Probe Design** is a suite of tools for selection of complementary oligonucleotides to build FISH probes.
-It also includes a web interface to simplify the selection and remove any need for programming skills.
+**iFISH Probe Design** (`ifpd`) is a Python3 package containing tools for selection of complementary oligonucleotides to build iFISH probes.
+It also includes a web interface, which simplifies the procedure by removing any requirement for programming skills.
+The tools allow to select sets of oligomers as iFISH probes, starting from databases of oligonucleotides complementary to specific genomic loci.

-The suite allows to select sets of oligomers as FISH probes from databases of **non-overlapping** complementary oligonucleotides.
-Every database is expected to be a folder with one txt file per chromosome, containing the starting location of each oligo.
-The length of the oligos is encoded in the folder name.

-The `fprode_dbextract` command can be used to convert a `sqlite3` database into single-chromosome txt files in the aforementioned format. `fprode_dbquery` allows instead to extract probes from a database based on a number of parameters that can be easily tweaked by the user.
-For simplicity, a web-interface is available with `fprode_serve`.
-More details in the [usage page](https://ggirelli.github.io/iFISH-probe-design/usage).

-While the current implementation does not allow for overlapping oligonucleotides in the database, we are planning to take that into account.

-## Useful links
+## Content

 * [Installation](https://ggirelli.github.io/iFISH-probe-design/install)
 * [Introduction](https://ggirelli.github.io/iFISH-probe-design/intro)